RevenueCat/revenuecat-docs/docs_source/🧰 Test - Launch/debugging.md

 # Debugging with Hybrids

 Xcode and Android Studio are our recommended IDEs for debugging.
-If you are a developer who works primarily with one of our hybrid SDKs and has not encountered either before, you can follow these instructions to open your app and find the debug logs to share with RevenueCat Support or your internal team.
+If you are a developer who works primarily with one of our hybrid SDKs and have not encountered either before, you can follow these instructions to open your app and find the debug logs to share with RevenueCat Support or your internal team.

 ## Xcode